Worklytics/psoxy/infra/README.md

 6. Copy the "User OAuth Token" (also listed under "OAuth & Permissions") and store as `PSOXY_SLACK_DISCOVERY_API_ACCESS_TOKEN` in the psoxy's Secret Manager.
-Or share it with the administrator installing the psoxy to do it.
+Otherwise, share the token with the AWS/GCP administrator completing the implementation.

 #### Workspace install